 1. Your Patient Safety Survival Guide: How to Protect Yourself and Others from Medical Errors by Gretchen Lefever Watson, PhD

 Dr. Watson wants to help you assume control of your medical needs.
 That way, you’ll be better informed next time you have a doctor’s visit.
-In her book, Watson will teach you how to raise awareness, prevent the spread of infection, and avoid harmful medication interactions.
+In her book, Your Patient Safety Survival Guide: How to Protect Yourself and Others from Medical Errors, Watson will teach you how to raise awareness, prevent the spread of infection, and avoid harmful medication interactions.

 Understanding the right questions to ask the medical staff will better prepare you for medical visits and help keep you safe.